 BUSINESS RESPONSIBILITY REPORTING

-Your Directors wish to thank all stakeholders employees and business partnersCompany's bankers medical profession and business associates for their continuedsupport and valuable cooperation.
+Your Directors wish to thank all stakeholders employees and business partnersCompany's bankers medical professionals and business associates for their continuedsupport and valuable cooperation.

-The Directors also wish to express their gratitude the faith that theycontinue to repose in the Company.
+The Directors also wish to express their gratitude to investors for the faith that theycontinue to repose in the Company.